-I’m Tim Brazier, I’m originally from the UK but I’ve lived in France, Austria & Japan mainly in the mountains where I enjoy hiking, snowboarding & cycling.
+I’m Tim Brazier, I’m originally from the UK but I’ve lived in France, Austria, Japan & now Canada mainly in the mountains where I enjoy hiking, snowboarding & cycling.
 I’ve cared about the environment and the challenges of climate change for a long time and studied Environmental Science & Energy Engineering at the University of Leeds.
 I believe we all have a responsibility for climate change, that’s governments, people and businesses.
 That’s why I am on a mission to help 1,000 businesses, charities & social enterprises begin on their journey to becoming green, ethical and sustainable.

 I’ve worked in small businesses, digital agencies, events, tourism & hospitality and even ran my own startup, so I understand how environmental issues get pushed to the bottom of the to do list.
 However I’ve seen the benefits of taking the time to implement some green practices and improvements, both externally in terms of customer engagement but also internally with employee satisfaction.